cyberbotics/webots-doc/reference/solid.md

 Please find more info in the description of the [Physics](physics.md) node.
 - `locked`: if `TRUE`, the solid object cannot be moved using the mouse.
 This is useful to prevent moving an object by mistake.
+- `radarCrossSection`: if greater than 0 this [Solid](#solid) node is a potential target for any [Radar](radar.md) device.
+Radar cross section (RCS) is the measure of a target's ability to reflect radar signals in the direction of the radar receiver, i.e. it is a measure of the ratio of backscatter density in the direction of the radar to the power density that is intercepted by the target.
+Typical values are 0.01 for a bird, 1 for a human, 100 for a car and 200 for a truck.
 - `translationStep` and `rotationStep`: these fields specify the minimum step size that will be used by the translate and rotate handles appearing in the 3D window when selecting a top solid.
 Continuous increment is obtained by setting the step